 The ideological frame of Oparin’s work

-Epitomized by the power on biology that agronomist Lysenko received under Stalin, political ideology in the USSR led to the flourishing of outdated Haeckelian and Darwinian concepts of heredity for decades, allowed scientists or pseudoscientists such as Lysenko, to propagate outdated or fraudulent anti-genetic theories, and enabled or forced the exclusion of modern informational concepts (specificity, chromosomes, genes) in theories of the origin and evolution of life.
+Epitomized by the power on biology that agronomist Lysenko received under Stalin, political ideology in the USSR led to the flourishing of outdated Haeckelian and Darwinian concepts of heredity for decades, allowed scientists or pseudoscientists such as Lysenko, to propagate outdated or fraudulent anti-genetic theories, and enabled or forced the exclusion of modern informational concepts (of biological specificity, chromosomes, genes) in theories of the origin and evolution of life.

 Oparin adhered to Lysenko’s pro-Darwinian anti-genetic doctrines, rejecting informational concepts and advocating the primacy of proteins, quoting Engels’ statements that “life is a form of the existence of protein bodies“ and that protein is not living matter, “but hidden in its chemical structure is the capacity for organic evolution” (Oparin 1953).